-- Infrastructure Finance and Programs SUPPORT the implementation of Water Infrastructure Financing and Innovation Authority (WIFIA), adequate funding of State Revolving Loan Funds, and federal policy on affordability, climate change, Clean Water Act mandates, and Safe Drinking Water Act mandates, which are all significant factors for WASD capital and operating requirements.
-The Department has been selected in each of the first two funding cycles for WIFIA projects, in addition to maximizing utilization of the State Revolving Loan Fund program, demonstrating the importance of these federal initiatives to produce results on the ground.
+• Infrastructure Finance and Programs - SUPPORT the implementation of Water Infrastructure Financing and Innovation Authority (WIFIA), adequate funding of State Revolving Loan Funds, and federal policy on affordability, climate change, Clean Water Act mandates, and Safe Drinking Water Act mandates, which are all significant factors for WASD capital and operating requirements.
+The Department has been selected in each of the first three funding cycles for WIFIA projects, in addition to maximizing utilization of the State Revolving Loan Fund program, demonstrating the importance of these federal initiatives to produce results on the ground.
 A reliable utility system meeting all state and federal requirements is essential for the operation of other departments as well as the continued economic well-being of the County.
-Miami-Dade County has a \$11.4 Billion water and sewer capital needs program resulting from aging infrastructure, federal and state regulatory mandates, and changing conditions associated with documented sea level rise.
-This represents the largest capital burden of any comparably sized utility in the nation. - Tax-Exempt Municipal Bond Financing OPPOSE Altering Tax-Exempt Municipal Bond Financing on Public Drinking Water & Wastewater Systems, reviews options being discussed at the federal level to cap or eliminate the 100-year old tax exempt status of municipal bonds, a move that would cost the sector billions of dollars in infrastructure projects at a time when federal investment in water and wastewater infrastructure is waning.
+Miami-Dade County has a \$8+ billion water and sewer capital needs program resulting from aging infrastructure, federal and state regulatory mandates, and changing conditions associated with documented sea level rise.
+This represents the largest capital burden of any comparably sized utility in the nation.

+- Tax-Exempt Municipal Bond Financing OPPOSE Altering Tax-Exempt Municipal Bond Financing on Public Drinking Water & Wastewater Systems, reviews options being discussed at the federal level to cap or eliminate the 100-year old tax exempt status of municipal bonds, a move that would cost the sector billions of dollars in infrastructure projects at a time when federal investment in water and wastewater infrastructure is waning.
 For more than a century, tax-exempt municipal bonds have been the most important source of funding for water and wastewater infrastructure projects in the United States.
 Congress should retain the current federal tax exemption for municipal bonds.
+FAVOR the amendment of federal tax laws to once again permit the refinancing of existing tax-exempt bonds with new tax-exempt bonds at more favorable rates.
+Substantial savings to utility customers can be achieved by lowering the cost of borrowing needed to finance facilities needed to provide a reliable and compliant water and sewer system. - Sound Science for Public Health and Environmental Protection SUPPORT the research, funding, and policy by which the Environmental Protection Agency and other pertinent federal agencies can assess risks and develop cost-effective technologies and management strategies to mitigate those risks for protection of public health and the environment through the setting of standards, the provision of technical assistance to utilities, and the integration of programs to optimize results and avoid counterproductive conflicts.